wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 I think the YAML format is interesting because it provides a way to store prompts with their execution settings in a single file.
-I find the `execution_settings` the best option of this format, because I can configure different execution settings depending on the LLM provider I'm using.
+I find the `execution_settings` the best option of this format, because you can configure different execution settings depending on the LLM provider you're using.

 Let me explain why having multiple execution settings is useful with a bit more detail.
 Remember from [#s](#llomops-failover-strategies) that it can be useful to have a